 Help for Domestic Violence Victims

-Experienced defense attorney Julie A. Twyford has handled countless jury and non-jury trials since she won her first case in 1978.
-This experience allows us to explore every option when choosing the right defense strategy for you.
+Experienced Spokane domestic violence defense attorney Julie A. Twyford has handled several jury and non-jury trials since she won her first case in 1978.
+This experience allows Twyford Law Office to explore every option when choosing the right defense strategy for you.
 If there is a way to improve your situation, we will find it.
-We can help you with any charge, including assault, false imprisonment, stalking, trespassing and violation of protective orders.
+We can help you with any charge, including assault, false imprisonment, stalking, trespassing, and violation of protective orders.

-If you are in trouble with the law and need advice, give us a call at (855) 980-0678 or fill out the contact form to the right.
+If you are in trouble with the law and need advice, give our defense lawyers a call at (509) 327-0777.